wjtelliott/shiny-sniffle/README.md

   npm run client
 ```

-Server will serve the client's build folder.
+Server will serve the client's build folder when deploying.
 Create the
 client build with:

 ```bash